KatherineWasmer/glados/README.md

 -   Mathematics ♾
 -   Data Analysis 🔎

-For more in-depth information on how to incorporate glados with your research, please utilize the [vignette](file:///private/var/folders/np/r8bkr3hd3bsdsjvxgq559f0h0000gn/T/RtmpxUBGwk/preview-3f26b3537f8.dir/glados.html).
-If the hyperlink does not work, complete the following steps:
+For more in-depth information on how to incorporate glados with your research, please utilize the vignette with the following steps:

 1. Click on the [vignettes](https://github.com/KatherineWasmer/glados/tree/main/vignettes) folder in the main repo.
 2. Download the glados.rmd file.